Day - 1

 Day - 6

-Location: Granada - After breakfast, take a guided tour through the incredible Alhambra Palace, one of the world’s great architectural masterpieces.
+Location: Granada - Today's itinerary is kept free so you can visit Granada’s impressive Alhambra Palace (optional), one of the world’s great architectural masterpieces.
 Dating back to the 11th century and taking its name from the Arabic word for 'red castle', Alhambra represents Muslim art in its final European stages.
 The dominating red fortress towers, sumptuous palace decor, multitude of architectural styles and magnificent gardens of the 'Generalife' (literally meaning ‘architect's garden’) are all set against the backdrop of the Sierra Nevada mountains.
 With soothing pathways, fountains, impeccably-maintained hedges, pools, centuries-old defensive walls, turrets, and views overlooking Granada, Alhambra is certainly very memorable.
-The afternoon is free for you to discover the other highlights of Granada, such as the cathedral and the Albaicin Quarter.
+The remainder of the day is free for you to discover the other highlights of Granada, such as the cathedral and the Albaicin Quarter.

 Day - 7